latest nhpb_banner 1__compressed2

 • Housing solutions are wide ranging.
 There may be emergency grants to pay a portion of back rent to prevent an eviction.
 They also run shelters (such as Samaritan House), HOPWA, and offer support for the currently homeless, including referrals to security deposit programs.

 Greenburgh/Elmsford Community Action Program (CAP) is located at 32 Manhattan Avenue, White Plains, NY 10607.
-Numerous assistance and crisis programs are offered.
+Numerous emergency assistance and crisis programs are offered.
 Some examples of them are as follows.

-The HEAP program for paying winter heating bills.
+• There are applications to HEAP program for paying winter heating bills.
 This is a federal government funded cash grant program.
 The focus is on low income families, senior citizens and individuals with a permanent disability.
 There is an emergency component as well.
-Additional funding can be used to pay air conditioning or cooling bills during the summer.
 They also administer the Furnace Repair/Replacement HEAP for repairs of your heating equipment or furnace.

 The community action agency will try to help people break the cycle of poverty and homelessness.
 Other services can include job training and placement.
 Get information on child care assistance, food pantries, and resources such as TANF.
 However the focus is always on employment and career services.
 Call the Community Action Program at 914-761-6605.